tenzir/tenzir/vast/vast.1.md

 ---
 title: VAST
+section: 1
+header: General Commands Manual
 author: Tenzir GmbH
 ---

 # NAME

-`vast` -- manage a VAST node
+`vast` -- manages a VAST node

 # OVERVIEW
-This section describes the VAST system and its components from a user interaction point of view.

-# TODO: write the meat of this manpage
+VAST is an embeddable security telemetry engine for structured event data.
+Tailor-made for security operations, VAST is the foundation for many data-driven detection and response uses cases, such as operationalizing threat intelligence, threat hunting, event contextualization, and advanced detection engineering.

+# USAGE

+TODO

 # ISSUES